Studies after Archipenko, Ecce Ensemble

 Guitarist-composer Hakki Cengiz Eren’s music has been performed across the United States, Europe, Brazil and Turkey.
-Some of the renowned ensembles he has worked with include Ensemble Schallfeld, Ensemble Móbile, Ensemble Suono Giallo, Ensemble Composit, Schwerpunkt Ensemble, Ecce, Argus Quartet, Meiter Ensemble and Ensemble Modern.
+Some of the renowned ensembles he has worked with include Ensemble Schallfeld, Ensemble Móbile, Ensemble Suono Giallo, Ensemble Composit, Schwerpunkt Ensemble, Ecce, Argus Quartet, Meitar Ensemble, Hezarfen Ensemble and Ensemble Modern.

-In 2017, he has been commissioned by the Royaumont foundation to write a new work for the Meitar Ensemble, an achievement that also gained him a residency at the Camargo foundation in 2018.
-Among several international awards he has been recognized with are the Hans J. Salter Music Memorial Award, 1st prize in MIGF composition competition, ERT Prize in Città di Udine Composition Competition 2020, Peter David Faith Memorial Award, BNMI Call for Scores, CEMI Circles Call for Scores, Kirkoskammer Composition Competition (special commendation), Donald Aird Earplay Competition (finalist), Mdi Ensemble Call for Scores (Finalist) and the prestigious American Prize for Composition (finalist).
+In 2017, he has been commissioned by the Royaumont foundation to write a new work for the Meitar Ensemble, which also gained him a residency at the Camargo foundation in 2018.
+Among several international awards he has been recognized with are the Hans J. Salter Music Memorial Award, 1st prize in MIGF composition competition, ERT Prize in Città di Udine Composition Competition 2020, Peter David Faith Memorial Award, BNMI Call for Scores, CEMI Circles Call for Scores, Kirkoskammer Composition Competition (special commendation), Donald Aird Earplay Competition (finalist), Mdi Ensemble Call for Scores (Finalist) and the American Prize for Composition (finalist).

-His music is influenced by mysticism, psychoacoustics, microtonality, electroacoustic endeavors and Turkish folk music, to name just a few.
+His music is influenced by mysticism, psychoacoustics, microtonality, electroacoustic music and Turkish folk music, to name just a few.
 An approach that prevails often is the merging of seemingly unrelated narratives, an attempt to bring together disparate entities under a reflective discourse.
 Usually one encounters a forlorn entity, barely able to justify its own reason to exist, stripped off its identity, attempting to come into being.